Navid200/xDrip/docs/Nightscout/Terminal.md

 Be patient as it may take while for the terminal to come up.

 This is a Linux terminal.
-When you are done, you can type exit to close the terminal or just click on X at the top right cormer.
+When you are done, you can type exit to close the terminal or just click on X at the top right corner.